You are here: HOME> ARMS COLLECTION> SWORDS > French Army

 Shipping times are after your order has been processed.

-*$US prices for US residents only.
-All other country clients are charged in Canadian Dollars
+*$US prices for US and International residents.
+Canadian residents are charged in Canadian Dollars with GST/HST Taxes.

 *There are some remote territories of countries that have an additional shipping fee (client notified if an issue)